-“Did you really think I had shown off everything I was capable.
+“Did you really think I had shown off everything I was capable of?
 Even what I just showed you now is a small sample.”
 Valkor taunted Zolph while sinking his teeth into his arm.
 “If it’s any consolation, I’m not going to bother torturing you this time and kill you right now, and that traitor will soon follow, as well the rest of your allies should they not be possessed.”

 While Valkor was taunting and gripping him, Zolph watched Maesterus – who had just recovered from his earlier knock-out - sneak up on Valkor from behind.
-Valkor realized the ambushe too late just as he was bisected down from his left shoulder to his waist, causing the Black Matter serpent gripping Zolph to dematerialize.
+Valkor realized the ambush too late just as he was bisected down from his left shoulder to his waist, causing the Black Matter serpent gripping Zolph to dematerialize.

 “Thank you, Sef.”
 Zolph complimented Maesterus.

 “We’re not finished yet.”
 Maesterus said as he pointed to Valkor’s upper half lying on the floor, which was still moving.

 Valkor let out a slightly angered grunt.
 “He’s right.
 It’s not over yet.”

 “Give it up, Valkor.”
 Zolph told the Emperor.
 “You’re on the brink of death and you’re outnumbered.
 You’re empire has come to an end.
 You’ve lost.”